Death toll from catastrophic flooding in Texas over the July Fourth weekend surpasses 100

 Authorities vowed that one of the next steps would be investigating whether enough warnings were issued and why some camps did not evacuate or move to higher ground in a place long vulnerable to flooding that some local residents refer to as "flash flood alley."

 That will include a review of how weather warnings were sent out and received.
-One of the challenges is that many camps and cabins are in places with poor cellphone service, said Kerrville City Manager Dalton Rice.
+One of the challenges is that many camps and cabins are in places with poor cellphone service, Kerrville City Manager Dalton Rice said.

 “We definitely want to dive in and look at all those things,” he said.
 “We’re looking forward to doing that once we can get the search and rescue complete.”

-Some camps, though, were aware of the dangers and monitoring the weather.
+Some camps were aware of the dangers and monitoring the weather.
 At least one moved several hundred campers to higher ground before the floods.

 Sen. Ted Cruz, a Texas Republican, said recent government spending cuts to the Federal Emergency Management Agency and the National Weather Service did not delay any warnings.